-- c.
-A value-based health care system that moves away from fee-for-service (FFS) payments will allow for providers to deliver care using any care modality that is most appropriate for the patient.
-There was overall agreement and support for ensuring that telemedicine is part of the move towards value-based payment arrangements.
-Some stakeholders expressed concerns that making coverage and payment of telemedicine services in what is largely a FFS environment could lead to increased costs without necessarily adding value.
-Therefore, it is important to include telemedicine in alternative payment methodologies and other efforts to promote value-based care. - d.
+- b.
+One goal of telemedicine should be that it is integrated into the existing delivery system infrastructure that emphasizes the patient-centered medical home, continuity of care, and coordination between primary, behavioral health, and specialty care, rather than be developed as a separate system.
+The use of telemedicine should support existing patient-provider relationships to promote the patient-centered medical home and continuity of care.
+Some providers and consumer advocates expressed concern about telemedicine delivered by telemedicine-only companies not based in Rhode Island offering limited or no patient continuity of care, which could undermine efforts in the State to integrate the delivery of primary, behavioral, and specialty care.
+They emphasized that telemedicine needs to fit into Rhode Island's current delivery system that supports local providers to collaborate and coordinate across the continuum of care.
+Payers agreed with the need to support the local infrastructure, and that the goal should be to integrate care as much as possible, but also recognized that some clinical expertise is only available through providers outside of those relationships. - c.
+A value-based health care system that moves away from FFS payments will allow for providers to deliver care using any care modality that is most appropriate for the patient.
+There was overall agreement and support for ensuring that telemedicine is part of the move towards value-based payment arrangements. - d.
 The value and appropriateness of telemedicine is still being defined, and how telemedicine adds value varies by stakeholder and patient population.
 Additional study of the use and use cases of telemedicine would provide further input into its value proposition.
-Some Subcommittee members noted that we are still in the early stages of developing and defining telemedicine's value proposition.
-While telemedicine's potential to add value is clear, we do not yet have a way to effectively measure the quality, outcomes, or value it is creating.
-The use of telemedicine during the public health emergency rapidly increased but as the emergency wanes its use will evolve over time and may prove to be a good modality for delivering care for certain situations.
+Some subcommittee members noted that we are still in the early stages of developing and defining telemedicine's value proposition.
+While telemedicine's potential to add value is clear, we do not yet have a way to effectively measure the value it is creating.
+Telemedicine is a relatively new mode of delivery that will evolve over time and is a good modality for delivering care for certain situations.
 However, we do not yet know all the evolving situations for which telemedicine is suitable.
-In addition, the value that telemedicine adds may differ for providers, patients, and payers.
-More research is needed to inform future policies, and needs to focus on identifying the aspects of delivering care through telemedicine that contribute to better quality and outcomes.
-In addition, while the widespread adoption of telemedicine during COVID-19 presents an opportunity to study its impacts, caution must be taken in inferring from data collected during these unique pandemic circumstances.

-14 Ashwood, JS et al. "Direct-to-consumer telehealth may increase access to care buy does not decrease spending."
-Health Affairs.
-March 2017. https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2016.1130 e.
-Telemedicine may improve access to services or provider types that are scarce in Rhode Island and special consideration in payment rates should be given when telemedicine can fulfill a need for access.
-While there was some concern about disruption that telemedicine provided by telemedicine vendors might bring, there was also recognition that access to certain services and provider types in Rhode Island are scarce, and that telemedicine can fill a consumer need in such circumstances.
+In addition, the value that telemedicine adds may differ for providers, patients and payers.
+More research is needed on the use cases and outcomes of telemedicine to inform future policies.
+To avoid unnecessary utilization, such research needs to focus on identifying the aspects of delivering care through telemedicine that contribute to better quality and outcomes.
+In addition, while the widespread adoption of telemedicine during COVID-19 presents an opportunity to study its impacts, caution must be taken in inferring from data collected during these unique pandemic circumstances. - e.
+Telemedicine can provide access to services or provider types that are scarce in Rhode Island and special consideration in payment rates should be given when telemedicine can fulfill a need for access.
+While there was some concern about disruption that telemedicine provided by non-local telemedicine companies might bring, there was also recognition that access to certain services and provider types in Rhode Island are scarce, and that telemedicine can fill a consumer need in such circumstances.
 Telemedicine has the potential to address shortages of certain specialists in the State.
-Participants generally agreed that future payment policies should support the use of telemedicine as a tool for addressing access issues, especially where provider shortages exist.
+Participants generally agreed that future payment policies should support the use of telemedicine as a tool for addressing access issues, where provider shortages exist.